-Sure, you'll see some shit that would never fly in the US or Canada: buildings that should be condemned, shantytowns, cars and busses that pump out horrible smoke and carbon dioxide, pollution smog that will coat your entire house with a strange dust (in Mexico City, at least).
+Sure, you’ll see some stuff that would never fly in the US or Canada: buildings that should be condemned, shantytowns, cars and busses that pump out horrible smoke and carbon dioxide, pollution smog that will coat your entire house with a strange dust (in Mexico City, at least).

 But at the end of the day, this is Latin America, not Laguna Beach.
 Relatively, Mexico is pretty good infrastructure-wise.
 Better than Colombia and Peru, not quite as good as Argentina or Uruguay.
 Bottom line: You’re unlikely to run into serious difficulties.

 A Day in The Life